Restarting at WGU after withdrawing.

 Have you assessed obstacles?
 Understanding what hindered your progress before is an important step in removing those obstacles.

 Can you commit enough time?
-Successful students spend 15-20+ hours each week on their program. having a game plan is important.
+Successful students spend at least 15–20 hours each week on their studies.
+Having a game plan is important.

-- You can actually reenter only when your withdrawal term has ended.
+- You can reenter only when your withdrawal term has ended.

-- Students who are academically suspended must wait a minimum of 6 months from the suspension date before appealing for reentry.
+- If you were academically suspended, you must wait a minimum of 6 months from the suspension date before appealing for reentry.

 - The process of readmission must be completed by the 10th day of the month prior to your expected start date.